arqex/react-urlstack/react-urlstack-playground/src/components/gallery/interactions/Hoverable.md

 Since the hover behavior is usually related to clickable elements, by default the component used as a wrapper is a react-native's `Touchable` one.
 By default, in Android `TouchableNativeFeedback` is used, and `TouchableOpacity` otherwise.
 This component can be customized using the `touchable` prop. `Hoverable` pass down all the props to the wrapper component, so we can configure it as if it was a `Touchable`.

+It is possible to use CSS transitions to be used by the changes in hover states through the `transition` prop.

 ```js
 let styles = RN.StyleSheet.create({
 	container: { backgroundColor: 'red', height: 100, padding: 20, margin: 20 },